-Grounding internalism in the population genetics of the introduction process
+Grounding internalism in the introduction process: from pop-gen to evo-devo

 (work in progress: emerging manuscript, currently in the form of a persuasive essay)

 An internalist-externalist distinction appears in many contexts.
 In the context of evolutionary thinking, externalist approaches focus on explaining the outcomes or products of evolution by reference to external conditions, so that, for instance, explanations for changes in some feature would make a linkage with changes in external conditions.
-Internalist approaches focus on explaining outcomes or products of evolution by reference to internal features so that, for instance, explanations for the emergence of some novel structure would be linked to intrinsic propensities of the evolving system.
-Internalists and externalists tend to differ not just in their preferred explanans but in their choices of explananda: they typically are not just offering contrasting explanations for precisely the same things.
+Internalist approaches focus on explaining outcomes or products of evolution by reference to internal features so that, for instance, explanations for the emergence of some novel structure would be linked to intrinsic material or dynamic propensities of the evolving system.
+Internalists and externalists tend to differ not just in how they explain things, but in what they hope to explain: they typically are not just offering contrasting explanations for precisely the same things.

-Contemporary internalism is manifested in neo-structuralist arguments about self-organization in the manner of Kauffman (1993); in approaches to molecular evolution that feature mutational explanations; in the evolvability research front, with its focus on how internal developmental-genetic organization facilitates evolution; and in evo-devo generally.
-Some of the classic internalist themes that persist into the contemporary literature are (1) the predominance (among the products of evolution) of forms or structures that are, in some way, intrinsically or structurally likely, (2) taxon-specific evolutionary propensities or dispositions that contribute to recurrent evolution; (3) directional trends that are internal in origin.
+Contemporary internalism is manifested in neo-structuralist arguments about self-organization or findability in the manner of Kauffman (1993); in approaches to molecular evolution that feature mutational explanations (Cano, et al.); in the evolvability research front (Nuño de la Rosa), with its focus on how internal developmental-genetic organization facilitates evolution; and in evo-devo generally.
+Some of the classic internalist themes that persist into the contemporary literature are (1) the predominance (among the products of evolution) of forms or structures that are intrinsically or structurally likely, (2) taxon-specific evolutionary propensities or dispositions that contribute to recurrent evolution; (3) directional trends that are internal in origin.

-Although the neo-Darwinian view of how to combine variation and selection has dominated evolutionary thinking, alternative views exist that posit other roles, and which assign to the process of variation some leverage in influencing the course of evolution.
+Although the neo-Darwinian combination of variation and selection— an unequal marriage in which one partner makes all the decisions and gets all the credit— has dominated evolutionary thinking, alternative views posit other roles for the process of variation, assigning it some leverage in influencing the course of evolution.
 A concise list of notional theories of the role of variation that have been most important in evolutionary discourse would look something like this, in chronological order:

 - Variations emerge adaptively by effort, and are preserved, as per Lamarck

-- Variation supplies indefinite raw materials that selection shapes into adaptations, as per Darwin.
+- Variation supplies in each generation the indefinite raw materials that selection shapes into adaptations, as per Darwin.